Presidential library system: Locations of other presidents' papers

 Grover Cleveland and Woodrow Wilson left their papers to Princeton University where they may be found at the Seeley G. Mudd Manuscript Library.
 The Theodore Roosevelt Association collected Theodore Roosevelt's papers and donated them to Harvard University in 1943, where they reside at its Widener and Houghton libraries.

 James Buchanan left his papers to the Historical Society of Pennsylvania in Philadelphia, where they may still be found.
 The Papers of Andrew Jackson is a project sponsored by the University of Tennessee at Knoxville to collect Andrew Jackson's papers on microfilm.
 A microfilm edition of Martin Van Buren's papers was produced at Pennsylvania State University in 1987; a digital edition of the Papers of Martin Van Buren is being produced at Cumberland University.
 A similar project is underway on behalf of James Madison by the Universities of Virginia and Chicago.

 For many presidents, especially before the development of the NARA system, substantial collections may be found in multiple private and public collections.
-Until the Obama Administration's library is ready for service, its papers are being held in a facility in Hoffman Estates, Illinois, and are not available to the public as they are classified.
+Until the Obama administration's library is ready for service, its papers are being held in a facility in Hoffman Estates, Illinois, and except for classified materials are available through FOIA since 2023.